near/pagoda-console/backend/README.md

 npx prisma migrate deploy
 ```

+### Database Documentation

+We currently have a Github action that will generate DB docs and upload them to:
+`https://dbdocs.io/jon-lewis/Pagoda-Developer-Console-Dev` when a PR is merged into `development` and
+`https://dbdocs.io/jon-lewis/Pagoda-Developer-Console` when merged into `main`.

+You will need a password to view these docs, please ask the team for it.

 ### Update models

 Whenever models are changed,even locally, a new Prisma client must be generated